Pete Harvey - Lead Guide

 Jaro grew up skiing and snowboarding in Europe.
 Since 2000, he has worked in the ski industry as a ski and snowboard instructor, patrolling and guiding for several Cat and Heli Ski operations.

 In 2010 he moved to BC and after tasting what BC had to offer now calls Revelstoke home.

 If Jaro is not skiing, he is always searching for new lines all over the globe.
-For 2017 he is looking forward to working in deep Selkirk powder with Great Northern Snowcat Skiing.
+For 2018 he is looking forward to working a second season in deep Selkirk powder with Great Northern Snowcat Skiing.

 Qualifications: CSGA Level 2, CAA operations Level 2, Wilderness First Aid (80 hr), CSIA 2, CASI 2

 Jesse grew up in Ontario and spent his winters skiing the mountains of Quebec.
 After obtaining a university degree in mathematics, he decided he needed to go on an adventure.
 So he packed up his bike, flew to Newfoundland, and cycled across Canada.
 Once in BC, he attended a mountaineering program in college and became instantly hooked on ski touring.

 Over the past 13 years, he has spent his winters skiing the mountains of western Canada.